Boa Vista or Sal for Families: Which One Reigns Supreme?

 For those seeking flexibility and a touch more privacy, both islands boast plenty of Airbnb vacation rentals.

-Having reviewed the accomodation on offer, will your final point lean towards Sal or Boa Vista?
+Having reviewed the accommodation on offer, will your final point lean towards Sal or Boa Vista?

 You’ve made it to the end, and now it’s time to add up your points for each island.
 Which one will you be choosing for your family holiday to Cape Verde?